 When asked, "Rabbi, which is the greatest commandment in the Law?"
 Jesus replied: "Love the Lord your God with all your heart and soul and mind.'
 This is the greatest commandment.
-And the second is like it: 'Love your neighbor as yourself" - i.e., "Treat others in the same way that you would want them to treat you."
-(Matt.
-22:36-39)
+And the second is like it: 'Love your neighbor as yourself" - i.e., "Treat others in the same way that you would want them to treat you" (Matt.
+22:36-39; 7:12).

-Now my question is this: How can we possibly love others if we are unconcerned about the kind of laws and public policies and programs that regulate (and in many respects, control) their lives?
-How can we possibly love others unless we are sensitive to - and attentive to - not only their religious and spiritual lives, but their physical, material, emotional, social, intellectual, and creative needs as well?
+Now my question is this: How can we possibly love others if we are unconcerned about the kind of laws and public policies and programs that regulate (and often control) their lives?
+How can we possibly love others unless we are sensitive to - and attentive to - not only their religious and spiritual lives, but their physical, material, emotional, social, intellectual and creative needs as well?
 In other words, how can we truly love others if we care little about the quality of their lives in any wholistic sense?

 The Christian faith is more than merely one's own "personal relationship" with Christ outside the larger context of Christian discipleship.
 Nor can it be reduced to personal pietism.
-In its fullest dimension, Christianity is a comprehensive worldview and philosophy of life that influences, conditions and regulates how we think and respond to the full range of issues that affect humanity - or what Francis Schaeffer referred to as "the lordship of Jesus Christ over the whole of life."
+In its fullest dimension, Christianity is a comprehensive worldview and philosophy of life that influences, conditions and regulates how we think and respond to the full range of issues that affect humanity - or what Francis Schaeffer called "the lordship of Jesus Christ over the whole of life."

-Realistically, politics is mostly about damagecontrol, and at least in that regard it can certainly be contentious, divisive and unsatisfying.
+Realistically, politics is mostly about damage-control, and at least in that regard it can certainly be contentious, divisive and unsatisfying.
 As such, it often comes down to doing everything possible to keep the very worst people out of positions of power and influence.
 And of course, no manmade political party or ideology has a monopoly on truth, reason and wisdom.
 But it is simplistic, foolish and dangerous to assume that because all parties and ideologies are flawed they therefore must all be morally equivalent.
-This is, as we say in the realm of logic and rhetoric, a reductio ad absurdum.
+This is, as logicians remind us, a reductio ad absurdum.

-Unfortunately, here is the stark reality: In our current political climate, the Democratic Party serves as the powerful political arm of a militantly secular and ultimately dehumanizing social, cultural and political agenda that is rapidly destroying most everything that is good and decent and honorable in America.
-It is, in effect, the initiator and proponent of most laws, policies and programs that are immoral, irrational and counter-productive.
+Here is the stark reality: In our current political climate, the Democrat and Republican parties constitute two contrasting visions for America.
+In that regard, the Democrat Party promotes a radical authoritarian political agenda that is destroying most everything that is good, decent and just in America.
+It is, in effect, the initiator and propagator of most laws, policies and programs that are immoral, irrational and counterproductive.

-The modern Democratic Party not only shows little regard for the rule of law as established in the U.S. Constitution but also functions as the foremost proponent of abortion-on-demand, voter fraud, open borders, racial divisions, public indecency, incivility, sexual chaos, civil disorder, liberalized drug and pornography laws, and increased restrictions on religious liberty.
+The modern Democratic Party not only shows little regard for the rule of law as established in the U.S. Constitution, but it also functions as the foremost proponent of abortion-on-demand, election fraud, open borders, racial divisions, public indecency, incivility, sexual chaos, civil disorder, liberalized drug and pornography laws, and increased restrictions on religious liberty.
 Not incidentally, it has also become a radical socialist party.
-If anyone dismisses this as political hyperbole, simply challenge them to compare the 2016 Democratic Platform with Karl Marx's Communist Manifesto, Herbert Marcuse's Eros and Civilization, and Saul Alinsky's Rules for Radicals.
+If anyone dismisses this as political hyperbole, simply challenge them to compare the recent 2024 Democratic Platform with Karl Marx's Communist Manifesto, Herbert Marcuse's Eros and Civilization, and Saul Alinsky's Rules for Radicals.

-So while the Republican Party is often a source of great disappointment (and even embarrassment) and has the well-earned reputation as the party of mediocrity, the Democratic Party proudly functions as the party of venality.
+So while the Republican Party is often a source of great disappointment (and even embarrassment) and has the well-earned reputation as the party of mediocrity, the Democrat Party proudly functions as the party of venality.
 And therein lies the difference.
 One is a concession to human weakness while the other is a testament to human depravity.
 One is at least theoretically redeemable while the other is a lost cause.
 To ignore the differences and pretend otherwise is tantamount to willful ignorance.